 6. Improved Academic Performance

-When TV is watched right, emotional and mental well-being follows.
+When TV is consumed in a responsible way, emotional and mental well-being follows.
 This leads to improved academic performance.
-According to researchers, children who watch informative and educational shows have been proven to outperform peers on multiple standardized tests and even perform at peak levels through junior and high school.
+According to researchers, children who watch informative and educational shows have been proven to outperform peers on multiple standardized tests and even perform at peak levels through middle and high school.

 7. Healthy Stress Relief

-TV shows provide a healthy emotional outlet for kids who go through emotional or mental stress in school or outdoor environments.
-A healthy dose of TV can do wonders for their mood and emotional problems and protect them from emotional stress which can result in them having to take anti-depressants or engaging in self-harm.
+TV shows provide a healthy emotional outlet for kids who go through stress in school or outdoor environments.
+A healthy dose of TV can do wonders for a child’s mood and emotional problems and protect him from emotional stress which can impact him negatively.

 8. Learn About Technology and Latest Trends

-With wide access to an ocean of content on TV, children pick up tools and techniques related to using the latest technologies and stay up to date with social and environmental trends.
-Kids become more knowledgeable than their predecessors and achieve informational enlightenment through the TV.
+With wide access to an ocean of content on TV, children pick up tools and techniques related to using the latest technologies and stay up-to-date with social trends.
+Kids become more knowledgeable and achieve informational enlightenment through the TV.

 9. Language and Emotional Skills

-If your child is learning a new language or mimicking speech patterns, you can assist him/her to understand vocabulary and sentence formation nuances through language programs and movies.
-Further, positive TV shows reinforce healthy emotional behaviours and teach kids social skills which are crucial to their future success.
+If your child is learning a new language or mimicking speech patterns, you can assist him to understand vocabulary and sentence formation nuances through language programs and movies.
+Further, positive TV shows reinforce healthy emotional behaviours and teach kids social skills that are crucial to their success.

 10. Keeps Them Engaged

-If your child is constantly ranting and prancing around the house and can’t keep quiet for a single minute, then letting them watch TV to relieve boredom is a creative solution.
-This will keep them engaged without harming their cognitive development.
-However, you will need to ensure that this is practised only occasionally and does not become an addiction.
+If your child is constantly jumping around the house and can’t keep quiet for a single minute, letting him watch TV to relieve boredom is a creative solution.
+This will keep him engaged without harming his cognitive development.
+However, you will need to ensure that this is practised only occasionally and does not become a habit.

 11. Encourages Social Participation

-Kids who watch characters performing productively and being their best on TV try to mimic those behaviours in real life.
+Kids who watch characters perform productively and being their best on TV try to mimic those behaviours in real life.
 This applies to competitive tasks and events as well.
-For example, if their favourite TV character is performing well in exams and participates in sports and social events, your kids will mimic those behaviours too and develop into well-rounded individuals.
+For example, if their favourite TV character is performing well in exams and participates in sports and social events, your kids will mimic those behaviours as well, thus helping with their development.

 12. Develops Personality and Fosters Independent Thinking

 TV shows foster independent thinking skills and teach kids to think outside the box.
-These skills are vitally important in a world that puts focus on creativity and thinking from different perspectives.
+These skills are vital in a world that puts focus on creativity and thinking from different perspectives.